 Our relationship with our investment advisor is governed by and dependent on the Investment Advisory Agreement and may be subject to conflicts of interest.
 We pay our investment advisor a fee for its services under the Investment Advisory Agreement consisting of two components-a base management fee and an incentive fee.
 The base management fee is calculated at an annual rate of 1.75% of the average value of our total assets (other than cash or cash equivalents but including assets purchased with borrowed amounts).
 The incentive fee consists of two parts.
 The first part is calculated and payable quarterly in arrears and equals 20.0% of our "pre-incentive fee net investment income" for the immediately preceding quarter, subject to a 2.0% preferred return, or "hurdle," and a "catch up" feature.
-The second part is determined and payable in arrears as of the end of each fiscal year in an amount equal to 20.0% of our realized capital gains and unrealized capital appreciation, if any, on a cumulative basis from inception through the end of the year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
+The second part is determined and payable in arrears as of the end of each fiscal year in an amount equal to 20.0% of all realized capital gains, if any, on a cumulative basis from inception through the end of the year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
+We accrue, but do not pay, a capital gains incentive fee in connection with any unrealized capital appreciation, as appropriate.
 For more information about how we compensate our investment advisor and the related conflicts of interest, see "Management and Other Agreements-Investment Advisory Agreement" and "Certain Relationships and Related Transactions -Conflicts of Interest" in the accompanying prospectus.